preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/info-screen/info-screen-settings/index.rst

 .. image:: info-screen-settings-display-fields.png

-Here's a description of the rest of the settings:
+Here's a description of the rest of the settings (alla are not shown in the image, but described below):

 .. image:: info-screen-settings-display-settings.png